ingo777/generator-icengbp/README.md

-# generator-ngbp
+# generator-icengbp

 > Yeoman Generator based on the popular ngBoilerplate AngularJS kickstarter. ngBoilerplate is a best-practice boilerplate for scalable Angular projects built on a highly modular, folder-by-feature structure.
 You work in vertical slices on a daily basis (view, controller, service, etc), so why not organize your projects to optimize your workflow, maximize discoverability, and get copy-paste module reuse for free?
+> This generator is in turn based on the great generator-ngbp from where all the basic code has its origin.

 ## Latest Updates
-(12/29/14) Many best-practice improvements, including use of "Controller as model" syntax, cleaner controllers, plus separate \*.module.js file for module declarations and grunt build support for those files.
-Coffeescript is close but broken with the *.module.coffee being included twice in resultant js file.
-I could use some help from anyone who works in coffeescript regularly, especially coffeescript grunt builds.
-As always, let me know if you find anything that needs fixing.
+(03/28/15) Have done a lot to this generator including:
+* Removed CoffeeScript support
+* Added TypeScript support
+* Added support for nested module names
+* Added support for creating controllers, services and directives
+* Added some example code as a starter (could be more verbose...pull requests are welcome)
+* Added some automation for typescript in the gruntfile to support automatic builds
+* Added support for having different file and folder structure than the module/controller/directive/service names.
+  This support was added to enable teams to have their own file and folder structure (like hyphen based or camel case based structures)
+* Replaced the "module" sub generator with "controller"

+## Todo
+* Fix tests for TypeScript.
+I havn't been able to fix that yet.
+* I would like to add Gulp support for the build process.
+* Enable automatic download of typed definition files for TypeScript (it works but because of some breaking changes in the angular.d.ts file resently where ng was renamed to angular you have to make som manual changes everytime they get updated.
+Check the gruntfile.js for enabling it again, I just commented out the task in the build task)

 ## Quick Start

-Install generator-ngbp from npm, run:
+Install generator-icengbp from npm, run:

 ```
-$ npm install -g generator-ngbp
+$ npm install -g generator-icengbp
 ```

 Create a new directory for your project and cd into it: